JagjitBhatia-UIC/homework5/README.md

   endif
 ```
 Your parent should not block while we are waiting for the child to terminate, and you must reap all
 zombie children.
 You can do that how you see fit, but I did it with a signal handler.
+You should also
+limit the number of concurrent processes to 1 parent and 5 children.

 We will test that your server can handle lots of requests.
 You should be able to reliably serve 300 rapid fire requests.